adnapp/nyc-web-100520/02-intro-to-oo/README.md

 7. Write instance methods

 ###### Part 2
-1. Use class variables
+1. Use `self` for both class and instance methods
-2. Write class methods
+2. Use class variables
-3. Use `self` for both class and instance appropriately
+3. Write class methods
 4. Write private methods
 5. Get more practice with array compositions (`each`, `map`, `select`, `find`)